psq/alpaca_js_examples/README.md

 npm i
 ```

-Then create a `.env` file based on `.env.example` by including your keys instead to the placeholders
+Then create a `.env` file based on `.env.example` by including your keys instead of the placeholders

 Run the example with
 ```